 Whatever the length and location of your incision, the plastic surgeon will take care to hide the incision where it is hard to see, such as under the bikini or underwear line.
 They also try to put incisions within the natural body contours, making them as challenging to see as possible.

-Like any surgical scar, tummy tuck scars never disappear entirely.
+Like any surgical scar tissue, tummy tuck scars never disappear entirely.
 However, a skilled plastic surgeon, combined with excellent aftercare, can minimize tummy tuck scarring.
-In addition, your scars should fade after your recovery, so they are challenging to see.
+In addition, your scars should fade after your tummy tuck recovery, so they are challenging to see.

-After the initial recovery, you should notice the scars fading noticeably from red to pink and eventually to white or skin tone.
+After the initial recovery, if your tummy tuck scars healed correctly, you should notice the scars fading noticeably from red to pink and eventually to white or skin tone.
 The process takes between six and 12 months, and it helps to use various over-the-counter scar creams to improve the results.

 How To Reduce Tummy Tuck Scars

-You can help to reduce your tummy tuck scars by doing the following:
+You can help to reduce your tummy tuck scar by doing the following:

-- Keep your incisions clean and dressed: It’s essential to keep them as clean as possible until they are fully closed.
+- Keep your tummy tuck scar incisions clean and dressed: It’s essential to keep them as clean as possible until they are fully closed.
 Follow your surgeon’s instructions about cleaning and dressing as closely as possible.

-- Massage the scar if your surgeon recommends it.
+- Massage the tummy tuck scar if your surgeon recommends it.

-- Use over-the-counter scar creams.
+- Use over-the-counter tummy tuck scar creams.
 Your surgeon may prescribe a stronger cream to reduce scarring, as well.

-- Go to all your follow-up appointments so your surgeon can check your progress, including how the incisions are healing.
+- Go to all your follow-up appointments so your surgeon can check your tummy tuck scar healing progress, including how the incisions are healing.

 - If there is noticeable scarring after a year, consider having laser skin resurfacing to reduce the appearance of dark scars.